Smoothing Policies and Safe Policy Gradients: Preliminaries

-where $\alpha\geq0$ is a \textit{step size} and $N\in\Naturals$ is called \textit{batch size}.
-This yields an \textit{Actor-only Policy Gradient} method, provided in Algorithm \ref{alg:pg}.
-Under mild conditions, this algorithm is guaranteed to converge to a local optimum (the objective $J(\vtheta)$ is typically non-convex).
-As for the gradient estimator, we can use REINFORCE~\citep{williams1992simple}\footnote{In the literature, the term REINFORCE is often used to denote actor-only policy gradient algorithms in general.
-In this paper, we always use REINFORCE to denote the specific policy gradient method proposed by~\citet{williams1992simple}.}:
+Under mild conditions, this algorithm is guaranteed to converge to a local optimum~\citep{sutton2000policy}.
+This is reasonable since the objective $J(\vtheta)$ is non-convex in general.\footnote{Recent works show that policy gradient algorithms can converge to \emph{globally} optimal policies in some interesting special cases~\citep{bhandari2019global,zhang2020sample,agarwal2020optimality}.} As for the gradient estimator, we can use \textsc{REINFORCE}~\citep{williams1992simple,glynn86stochastic}:\footnote{In the literature, the term \textsc{REINFORCE} is often used to denote actor-only policy gradient methods in general.
+In this paper, \textsc{REINFORCE} refers to the algorithm by~\citet{williams1992simple}, which also applies to more general stochastic optimization problems.}